 Our landscaping services also reflect our concern for the ecosystem by employing mostly hand-held people-powered tools.
 For instance, we use rakes and brooms rather than gasoline-powered blowers.
 Since we do not generally use gas-powered equipment, we do not use the gasoline to power the tools or to transport the (often large and heavy) equipment.

 We employ Integrated Pest Management (IPM).
 IPM "is an effective and environmentally sensitive approach to pest management that relies on a combination of common-sense practices."
 (EPA) IPM incorporates monitoring, identification, prevention, and control.
 If any of your plants are suffering, we can help.
 We can offer you a variety of effective interventions, resorting to synthetic chemicals only when absolutely necessary.

 It is our mission to improve people-plant relations, so we also offer educational services.
 If you would like to learn how best to care for your garden, our CEO Sherrilyn will teach you.
 She'll cover any topic you would like to learn, from weed identification to tool selection to shrub pruning to planting, and much more.

 Sherrilyn's teaching experience includes horticulture topics for all ages, undergraduate and graduate economics courses, dance, and yoga.
 She knows that active hands-on learning is most effective, and will provide answers to any of your horticulture questions.
 Though her PhD is in economics, her extensive self-study in horticulture continues with the same level of intensity.
 She follows the latest research in the field in order to implement best practices for all EFTE products and services.

-Our landscaping service fees begin at $30 per hour.
-If you would like to set up an initial consultation, contact us.
+If you would like to set up an initial consultation, please contact us.